How did everything begin?

 would consider that possible?

-So when you ask an ordinary person how possible it is
+So when you ask an ordinary person how possible

-a pinhead-sized space) what would he answer?
+being from a pinhead-sized space) what would he answer?

 • Approximately one hundred billion galaxies with one